artix41/blog/blog/_posts/2022-05-21-classical-error-correction.md

 \end{aligned}
 $$

-where the sum is taken modulo 2 (we will consider all the sums of bits to be modulo 2 from now on, without explicitely writing $$\mod 2$$).
+where the sum is taken modulo 2 (we will consider all the sums of bits to be modulo 2 from now on, without explicitly writing $$\mod 2$$).
 Those variables indicate the parity of different chunks of our message, as illustrated here:

 ![](/assets/img/blog/classical-error-correction/hamming-code.png)
 {:.figure}